anamikagupta17/Django/readme.txt

 eg: P7Forms

-**Initial value will give prefrence to the run time(view), if not there in view then willtake form one CSRF protect: secure site from attackers
+**Initial value will give prefrence to the run time(view), if not there in view then willtake form one

+CSRF protection: secure site from attackers
 ** this will add hidden input token with random value in form tag
 {% csrf_token %}

+@form Validation
+is_valid() :validate data
+syntax:fm.is_valid()
+cleaned_data: get only validated data
+syntax: fm.cleaned_data

+**nonvalidate: in html5  for not validating  but django validation will run